Most people never go into the woods in winter. But we wanted to engage our Somme neighbors with something

 for the 17th annual.
 It is now part of the local culture.
 Some new people

-still ask why we cut brush and invasive trees, and what Somme Woods restoration is about.
+still ask why we cut brush and invasive trees, and what is the Somme Woods restoration all about.
 There are great

 discussions from many different perspectives.
-Cutting, herbiciding, and burning
+Cutting and burning

 for biodiversity conservation require people to rethink much of what they know

 and feel about nature.
-It’s complicated, and even good, clear answers don’t
+It’s complicated, and even good, as clear answers don’t

 register with full clarity for most people on the first hearing.
 On the other